-Anthony Oren, IT consultant for The Assemblage, was there from the beginning with the opening of the first location at NoMad in New York City.
+Anthony Oren and his team at Nero Consulting, the firm running IT for The Assemblage, was there from the beginning with the opening of the first location at NoMad in New York City.
 Even before it opened, the coworking concept was ambitious in its mission to emphasize health and wellness on top of cultivating a professional community.
 With over 1,000 members and two locations (soon to be three), the Assemblage has become a haven of mindful coworking and co-living in a city that seems to embody the opposite—chaos and noise.
 The consultants working to open the space chose Kisi as its access control solution from The Assemblage’s inception.

 Our NoMad location opened over a year ago and we’re opening the third location this year, The Assemblage Park, on Park Avenue.